paiqo/Databricks-VSCode/README.md

   - Supports Azure Databricks, Databricks on AWS and Dtabricks on GCP
   - control how notebooks are downloaded (Jupyter notebook, source code, ...)
   - various other settings
+  - Load Databricks directly from your Azure Account
 - [SQL / Data Browser](#sql-browser)
   - Browse availabl SQL objects from the Databricks metastore
   - databases, tables and views, columns, ...